Last updated on February 28, 2023

 The story of Assassin’s Creed focuses on the centuries-long conflict between the Assassin Brotherhood and the Knights’ Templar.
 It’s a struggle between free will and control, a theme that should resonate with Magic players.

-The primary gameplay takes places in memories within the Animus, where Desmond explores worlds that approximate our own history and geography.
-As the player you can visit all kinds of landmarks and meet historical figures.
-Meanwhile, the conflict between the Templars and Assassins continues in the modern day, outside the Animus.
+The primary gameplay takes place in memories within The Animus, where Desmond explores worlds that approximate our own history and geography.
+As a player, you can visit all kinds of landmarks and meet historical figures.
+Meanwhile, the conflict between the Templars and Assassins continues in the modern day, outside The Animus.

 Set Mechanics